setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 In this model:

-* Nodes in the graph represent protocol steps - reading or writing data (receive and send).
+* Nodes in the graph represent protocol steps - reading or writing data (receive or send).
 * Edges define the flow of execution between steps, governed by configurable rules and conditions.

 The library provides functionality to build and execute graphs, handle basic I/O operations (and potentially more),